The 40 Day Challenge Part 1: Run From

 • Exercise – Aerobic exercise has been shown to increase dopamine receptors and decrease cravings for those bound in addiction.

 • Socializing – Porn-watching is a very anti-social habit.
-By reforging connections to real people, spending pleasurable time together, you will establish new neural pathways of pleasure.
+By reforging connections to real people and spending pleasurable time together, you will establish new neural pathways of pleasure.

 • Hobbies – Pick something you’ve always wanted to try.
 Take an online drawing tutorial.
 Learn an instrument.
 Find a gourmet recipe and start cooking.